Region-free explicit model predictive control for linear systems on Hilbert spaces: Introduction

-Finally, we mention that the so-called \emph{turnpike property} is an important element when considering the conditions under which receding horizon control strategies can successfully approximate the optimal solutions to infinite-horizon optimal control problems---especially without imposing terminal conditions on the finite-horizon problems \cite{Gru13}.
-Presently, the research into the turnpike property is very active, and we refer to \cite{BrPf20,GSS20,TZZ18} to mention a few of the recent turnpike papers most relevant to MPC for infinite-dimensional systems.
+While \emph{explicit} MPC is introduced here as being new for infinite-dimensional systems, generic MPC theory for infinite-dimensional discrete-time (mainly nonlinear) plants has been developed, e.g., by Gr\"une and coauthors; see \cite{GrPaBook}.
+In his PhD thesis \cite{AltmullerThesis}, Altm\"uller demonstrates that some of the central ideas in \cite{GrPaBook} are effective also for hyperbolic PDEs.
+In this technical note, we concentrate on how to compute the MPC control explicitly and efficiently, for affinely constrained linear systems with quadratic cost, rather than on fundamental properties of MPC itself, such as stabilization or feasibility.

+We contribute a simple, fast, light and clean setup for \emph{explicit} MPC of distributed parameter systems, which avoids all degeneracy issues that clutter the present literature.
+The proposed methodology is applied to a Timoshenko beam model with input and state constraints, where we show how one can control the continuous-time plant with the discretely generated control signal.
+While we focus on infinite-dimensional systems, we point out that the paper provides a powerful implementation for the finite-dimensional literature as well.
+A preliminary version of the proposed approach was presented without proofs in \cite{DHK22MTNS}.

+MPC for infinite-dimensional continuous-time plants, usually without constraints, has been studied before; see in particular \cite{AK18}, but also, e.g., \cite{ItKu02,PGB14, AzKu19,KuPf20}.
+The continuous-time setting in these studies makes the analysis rather technical, and hoping to make an impact in engineering we will prefer a more practically oriented and elementary approach in discrete time, which allows us to handle a finite number of general affine constraints, similar to \cite{XuDu17, DuHu20}.

-The paper is laid out in the following way: In \S\ref{sec:MPC}, we describe a general and flexible MPC setup, which we further lift into a parametric quadratic program (pQP) in \S\ref{sec:pQP}.
-In \S\ref{sec:expsol}, we solve the pQP explicitly and present a fast, novel algorithm for implementing reliable explicit MPC for linear PDE systems.
-Finally, the paper is ended with an example featuring the Timoshenko beam in \S\ref{sec:example}.
+The paper is laid out in the following way: In \S\ref{sec:MPC}, we describe a general and flexible MPC setup, which we further reformulate as a standard parametric Quadratic Program (pQP) in \S\ref{sec:pQP}.
+In \S\ref{sec:expsol}, we solve the pQP explicitly and make a connection to QPKWIK, thus completing the implementation of reliable explicit MPC for linear PDE systems.
+Finally, the paper is ended in \S\ref{sec:example}, where the setup is demonstrated on the Timoshenko beam.